 This article contains a workflow example that Voracity, FieldShield, CoSort, or NextForm DBMS edition users can implement to regularly check for changes in an source table (Oracle in this case) to decide when to move data into a new target (MySQL).
 It also shows how data can be masked conditionally as part of this process.
-Note that IRI is also working on a log-based approach compatible with several RDBs called Ripcurrent, to increment data in real-time without the need for delta column values; see this article for more information.
+Note that IRI also has a log-based approach compatible with several RDBs called Ripcurrent, to increment data in real-time without the need for delta column values; see this article for more information.

 Changes can be loaded into different databases or files using a task-scheduled batch file or shell script.
 This can be done using a timestamp and specific fields in the source table.
 Error checking is also included and can also be acted upon.

 This example was created and run on a Windows machine.
 It can be easily modified to work on a Linux or Unix platform.

 Creating the batch file is easy using a Voracity Flow diagram in WB.
 In this example, the source table contains columns named CREATED_DATE and UPDATED_DATE that are important in this job.

 The image below shows the steps that are contained in the batch file.
 To summarize:

 - the job is run in a specific directory